 Who We Are

 MacNeal Center for Internal Medicine (MCIM) is a primary care clinic for adults where resident physicians and attending physicians work together as a team to discuss treatment and care for patients.
 Each resident has a regular half-day of clinic per week.
-It is ideal to see the same doctor for all appointments, but if you need to make an appointment urgently, you can always see a different doctor, and same-day appointments are available.
+It is ideal to see the same doctor for all appointments, but if you need to make an appointment quickly, you can always see a different doctor, and same-day appointments are available.

 Location and Contact Information

 Address: 3722 S. Harlem Avenue, Suite LL34, Riverside, IL 60546